 What is ELSA?

 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.
-We have three qualified Emotional Literacy Support Assistants at Mansfield Primary Academy Primary – Mrs Brearley Miss Hatton and Mrs Draycott.
+We have three qualified Emotional Literacy Support Assistants at Mansfield Primary Academy Primary – Mrs Brearley and Mrs Egginton.
 They have been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun, we use a range of activities such as: games, role-play with puppets or therapeutic activities such as mindfulness or arts and craft.
 ELSA sessions take place in our very own 'ELSA room' which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs: